 – to use a range of techniques and media, including painting

 – to increase their skill in making with a range of materials

 – to reflect on their work, to improve it visually or how it can be used about the story of art from ancient times up to the present day

 Key Stage 4

 Students in Post 16 all access Art which is taught through the curriculum.
-Students work is accredited through ASDAN Towards Independence, Life Skills Challenge and the Arts Award – Bronze level.
+Students work towards the Arts Award – Bronze level.